Marleen Temmerman: Aga Khan University

-In December 2015, she retired from the World Health Organization and is since working at Aga Khan University (AKU), based in Nairobi, Kenya as Head of Department Obstetrics & Gynaecology and Director of the Centre of Excellence in Women and Child Health.
+In December 2015, she retired from the World Health Organization and is since working at Aga Khan University (AKU), based in Nairobi, Kenya as head of the Department of Obstetrics & Gynaecology and director of the Centre of Excellence in Women and Child Health.

 While in this position, in 2019, Temmerman was also appointed UNESCO Chair on Youth Leadership.

 Politics

 Temmerman began her political career with Agalev, the Flemish Green Party.
-In 2001 she became member of the town council of Lokeren on behalf of Agalev.
-In 2004 she joined the Socialist Party (sp.a).
+In 2001, she became member of the town council of Lokeren on behalf of Agalev.
+In 2004, she joined the Socialist Party (sp.a).
 She was elected as a senator to the Belgian Parliament in 2007 where she served until 2012 as a member of the Commission on Social Affairs, the Committee on European Affairs, the Advisory Committee on Equal Opportunities between Women and Men, and the Committee on the Monitoring of Foreign Missions.
 In that capacity, she was member of the European Parliamentary Forum and Chair of the HIV/AIDS Advisory Group of the Inter-Parliamentary Union.
-In 2011 she succeeded Johan Vande Lanotte as fraction leader in the Senate.
+In 2011, she succeeded Johan Vande Lanotte as fraction leader in the Senate.
 As an expert on women's health and as a politician, she served as a member of the UN iERG (independent expert review group) till 2012.
-In autumn 2012 she left politics to become Director of the Department of Reproductive Health and Research at the World Health Organization.
+In autumn 2012 she left politics to become director of the Department of Reproductive Health and Research at the World Health Organization.
 Her successor in the Belgian Senate was Leona Detiège.

 On 8 February 2011, after 244 days without Belgian government and inspired by the Aristophanes comedy Lysistrata, she suggested to the spouses of Belgian politicians to ban sex until the country forms a government.